 Reports of the attack referenced the actions of an unknown Negro sailor.
 When he was identified as Doris Miller, Senator James Mead of New York introduced a Senate Bill seeking to award Dorie the Medal of Honor, the United States highest military honor, awarded for personal acts of valor above and beyond the call of duty.
-On April 1, 1942, Dorris Miller was commended by the Secretary of the Navy Frank Knox on May 27, 1942.
-The commendation cited cited his “distinguished devotion to duty, extraordinary courage and disregard of his personal safety during the attack on the Fleet in Pearl Harbor on December 7, 1941.
+On April 1, 1942, Doris Miller was commended by the Secretary of the Navy Frank Knox.
+The commendation cited his “distinguished devotion to duty, extraordinary courage and disregard of his personal safety during the attack on the Fleet in Pearl Harbor on December 7, 1941.
 While at the side of his Captain on the bridge, Miller despite enemy strafing and bombing, and in the face of serious fire, assisted in moving his Captain, who had been mortally wounded, to a place of greater safety and later manned and operated a machine gun until ordered to leave the bridge.”
-He was presented the Navy Cross by Admiral Chester Nimitz, the Commander in Chief for the Pacific Fleet on board the aircraft carrier USS Enterprise for his extraordinary courage in battle.
-The citation read: “For distinguished devotion to duty, extraordinary courage and disregard for his own personal safety…in the face of a serious fire, assisted in moving his captain, who had been mortally wounded, to a place of greater safety, and later manned and operated a machine gun..until ordered to leave the bridge.”
+On May 27, 1942, he was presented the Navy Cross by Admiral Chester Nimitz, the Commander in Chief for the Pacific Fleet on board the aircraft carrier USS Enterprise for his extraordinary courage in battle.
+The citation read: “For distinguished devotion to duty, extraordinary courage and disregard for his own personal safety… in the face of a serious fire, assisted in moving his captain, who had been mortally wounded, to a place of greater safety, and later manned and operated a machine gun.. until ordered to leave the bridge.

-Doris Miller is one of those individual whose lives is forever etched in stone because of his actions during a moment of crisis.
+Doris Miller is one of those individuals whose lives are forever etched in stone because of his actions during a moment of crisis.
 Though his time on Earth was short, history has remembered him for his valor and his dedication to his country.

 The Dorie Miller story from the Vince Sanders’ “Documents of Truth”